-How to Choose the Best Server Region for Lowest Ping (Every Major Game)
+Best Server Region for Lowest Ping in Every Game

 Why Auto-Select Fails You